 “So far police estimate 110,000 people, but judging by the crowd that surrounds the Reflecting Pool, now it looks like it’s well over that, and might be the largest demonstration ever held in the nation’s capital.” -Radio reporter George Geesey

 Bond: When Dr. King spoke, he commanded the attention of everybody there.
 His speech, with his slow, slow cadence at first and then picking up speed and going faster and faster.
 You saw what a magnificent speechmaker he was, and you knew something important was happening.

 “When Martin Luther King addressed the people here, people rose and came right over to the loudspeakers, and applauded from this end, every sentence that he said.” -Radio reporter Malcolm Davis

-First thing, the setting: There’s Abraham Lincoln, the Emancipation Proclamation, that’s the whole thing—100 years since 1863.
+Rosenberg: First thing, the setting: There’s Abraham Lincoln, the Emancipation Proclamation, that’s the whole thing—100 years since 1863.
 That setting was brilliant.
 This was part of Martin Luther King’s redefining the word “freedom.”
-It made me think in terms of Stalin, the Holocaust, the Jews under Pharaoh, the Egyptians: The oppressor is not free either.
+It made me think in terms of Stalin, the Holocaust, the Jews under pharaoh, the Egyptians: The oppressor is not free either.
 That, to me, was the most astounding part.
-It was not a speech for African-Americans alone; it was a speech for America, for all of us.
+It was not a speech for African Americans alone; it was a speech for America, for all of us.
 If you were an oppressor, you’re not free.

 If you see video of the march, you’ll see people walking around during Dr. King’s speech.
 It was almost like a family reunion on a huge scale.
 People were not standing stiff, they were listening intently, but they were moving around, talking to each other.